b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - In statistical literature, this is called **multiple regression**.
 - Statisticians use the term *multivariate* when there are multiple outputs.

+## Dimensionality Reduction

+### Introduction

+- Two main methods for reducing dimensionality:
+  - **Feature selection**: finding $k$ of the $d$ dimensions that give the most information.
+  - **Feature extraction**: finding a new set of $k$ dimensions that are combinations of the original $d$ dimensions.
+- These methods may be supervised or unsupervised.